frequently asked questions

 How far will you travel to work on horses?

-For those stables who use our routine services, we cover Fairfield, Litchfield, Westchester and Putnam counties.
-This will include 24 hour emergency service for the horses we provide wellness care.
-(See GPE-East Division for routine care in New Haven, Hartford and Middlesex counties)
+For those stables who use our routine services, we travel throughout western Connecticut, as well as Westchester and Putnam counties within NY.
+We provide 24 hour emergency service only for the horses we see regularly for wellness care.

 We will travel to many areas for lameness and purchase exams.
-This includes Long Island and Wellington, Florida.
-We will provide a quote for the cost of traveling to stables outside our usual region.
+This includes Massachusetts, Long Island, Aiken, Ocala & Wellington, Florida.
+We will provide a quote for the cost of traveling to stables outside of our region.

 Can you assist with insuring my horse?